Clibzz/Project/README.md

-# Project
-This project is about making a webshop, at the moment I'm the only one working on it.
-I'm programming this for fun, the project doesn't have any purpose anymore.
+Just a basic webshop, the code isn't the best, but I'm going to try to improve it whenever I have time to do so